 Korrupt Label got its humble start when in classic punk rock tradition, designer Henry Miyoshi began creating patches and selling them on the street, out of a suitcase renegade-style.

-Eleven years later, Miyoshi and Korrupt are both still going strong.
+And 13 years later, Miyoshi and Korrupt are both still going strong.

-The core of Korrupt Label’s artistic identity echoes with inspiration from gritty, old school, punk rock anarchy, a frame of reference that Miyoshi was first exposed to through street fashion and underground music as a teenager in Hawaii.
+The core of Korrupt Label’s artistic identity echoes with inspiration from gritty, old school, punk rock anarchy, a diverse frame of reference that Miyoshi was first exposed to through street fashion and underground music as a teenager in Hawaii.

 In fact, the mere mention of propaganda points our conversation in the direction of freedom of thought and expression, and its erosion by modern life.

-"Through Korrupt Label, I advocate for and encourage others to pursue genuine self-expression”, he shares earnestly, “Hopefully, the brand communicates that value clearly, and incites others to find and share their individuality, whether it is through their clothing, music, or other outlets.”
+"Through Korrupt Label, I advocate for and encourage others to pursue genuine self-expression”, he shares earnestly, “Hopefully, the brand communicates that value clearly, and inspires others to find and share their individuality, whether it is through their clothing, music, or other outlets.”

 Henry’s intention seems to come across, as evidenced by the solid appeal of Korrupt Label’s vibe to a broader demographic: those who feel saturated by and wary of systemic bias, and cookie-cutter marginalization.

 In fact, there seems to be a wider appreciation than ever for the insightful and unvarnished truths of artists, punks, rebels, revolutionaries, justice seekers, and other shitstarters -- the wellspring from which Korrupt’s scrappy fundamentals are derived.

 Miyoshi further muses, “I believe my number one job as an artist and a maker is to foster a thoughtful exchange between peoples, especially because our freedom to do just that seems to be vanishing beneath division and hatred.”